dariocorna/mcp-bonatesotto/README.md

 # MCP Server Dario

-Personal MCP server that exposes a minimal FastAPI application focused on a Facebook Graph API connector.
+Personal MCP server that exposes a minimal FastAPI application focused on a Facebook Graph API connector and Google Drive utilities.
-It is inspired by the shared internal MCP server but ships with only the Facebook integration to keep things lean for personal usage.
+It is inspired by the shared internal MCP server but ships with only the Facebook and Drive integrations to keep things lean for personal usage.

 ## Features
 - Fetch profile or page information via `POST /facebook/profile`.
 - Retrieve feed posts with advanced filters via `POST /facebook/feed`.
 - Publish new posts (immediate or scheduled) with `POST /facebook/posts`.
+- List, download, and upload Google Drive files via `/google-drive/*` endpoints.
 - Simple health-check endpoint available at `GET /health`.

 ## Getting Started